zawsq/Pyrostring/README.md

 Once completed, all your session strings will be saved in the `session_string.csv` file.

 ---
-### Licensing
-This project is licensed under the MIT License.
-However, it uses the Pyrogram library, which is licensed under the GPL 3.0 License.
-This means that while the majority of this project is licensed under the MIT License, the use of Pyrogram is subject to the terms of the GPL 3.0 License.

----
 Please note that this script is intended for educational purposes only.
 Misuse of this tool may lead to account suspension or banning by Telegram.
 Use at your own risk.